certifaction/cli/README.md

 >certifaction request edit [input file | URL] [flags]
 >```
 >#### Description
->Allows changing e-mail and/or filename for given signature request for given
+>Allows changing the email address and/or name for a given signature request for a given
 >document.
 If the input parameter is omitted, then the command will take its
 >input from stdin.
 >#### Flags
 >```
->--email string       Current email address of signer. [required]
+>--email string       Current email address of the signer. [required]
->--new-email string   New email address of signer.
+>--new-email string   New email address of the signer.
->--new-name string    New name of signer.
+>--new-name string    New name of the signer.
 >```

 ### List document signature requests